Common preperiodic points for quadratic polynomials: Nonarchimedean bounds for prime

 \subsection{Structure of the Julia set}

-We work with the dynamics of $f_c$ on the Berkovich affine line ${\bf A}^{1,an}_v$, associated to the complete and algebraically closed field $\C_v$, and we denote by $\zeta_{x,r}$ the Type II point corresponding to the disk of radius $r \in \Q_{>0}$ about $x$.
+We work with the dynamics of $f_c$ on the Berkovich affine line $\A^{1,an}_v$, associated to the complete and algebraically closed field $\C_v$, and we denote by $\zeta_{x,r}$ the Type II point corresponding to the disk of radius $r \in \Q_{>0}$ about $x$.
+We refer to \cite[Chapter 8]{Benedetto:book} for more information about the Julia set on the Berkovich affine line, and to the article \cite{Benedetto:Briend:Perdry} for more information about the Julia sets of quadratic polynomials.